Update: This Sustainability Sam Q&A was revised on Feb. 24, 2023, with current City of Minneapolis Solid Waste & Recycling guidance.

 Thank you for your question on the best way to dispose of shredded paper!

-The short answer is yes, it is recyclable.
-However, when that paper bag of shredded paper gets dumped into the trucks with other recyclables, it often tears open as it gets jostled and squashed in the truck, contaminating other recyclables.
-Shredded paper can create quite a mess at the Materials Recycling Facility (MRF) and it is unlikely a bag of shredded paper will make it through the sorting process in its entirety.
+The short answer is yes, it is recyclable, but not in your Minneapolis blue recycling cart.
+When that paper bag of shredded paper gets dumped into the trucks with other recyclables, it often tears open as it gets jostled and squashed in the truck, contaminating other recyclables.
+Shredded paper creates quite a mess at the Materials Recycling Facility (MRF) and it is unlikely a bag of shredded paper will make it through the sorting process in its entirety.

 1. Cut off or tear off any personally identifying information such as your name, address, account number, etc. Then, the remainder of the document/sheet of paper can still be recycled.